“No man is an island, entire of itself; every man is a piece of the continent, a part of the main… ” ~ John Donne

 What is clear is that we don’t know what will happen.
 And isn’t that always the case?
 No one knows what the future holds.
 The pandemic brought to light something that has always been there, only temporarily hidden: we live with the illusion of certainty and security.
 This clear and present threat made us remember that we are not invincible and eternal, and that these sobering facts of life should be faced with equanimity.

 Mindfulness invites us to see clearly.
 Mindfulness invites us to get closer, feel, and get familiar with what we fear and makes us uncomfortable.
+Mindfulness invites us to name our emotions — sadness, grief, anger, confusion, helplessness, and hopelessness — and acknowledge them, feel them, and hold them in our loving, tender, and compassionate awareness.
 Mindfulness invites us to befriend uncertainty and vulnerability, and be at ease with them.
 Mindfulness invites us to make a good assessment of the situation, accept what we cannot change, and put ourselves in motion to change what we can.
-In summary, mindfulness puts us in the best possible position to see the big picture and choose the wisest and healthiest responses to the challenge.
+In summary, mindfulness puts us in the best possible position to be the loving witnesses of what is unfolding, see the big picture, and choose the wisest and healthiest responses to the challenge.

 Read Piero’s books and keep the conversation going .